 Mentoring students – particularly those without prior research experience – can be a demanding role.
 By the same token, the impact that an effective mentor can have on the subsequent career of a student can be profound.

-Generally, students are unhappy when associated with a poorly defined project and that they feel unprepared to approach.
+Generally, students are unhappy when they are associated with a poorly defined project that they feel unprepared to approach.

 During the program, try to meet with your student as frequently as possible.
 The happiest students are consistently those who feel that their efforts are toward a worthwhile goal and are appreciated.
 Mentors are required to provide a workspace for the researcher during their time in the lab.

 After the program, mentors will be asked to comment on the running of the program as well as possibly writing letters of recommendations for their students.
 Because our programs are run off of grants, mentors will be asked to submit current Biosketches with student projects and other grant awards to complete our applications.

 How many students can be associated with a single mentor?

 In order to provide the most meaningful learning experiences possible, in most instances, only a single student will be assigned to an individual mentor’s project.
 Unless compelling reasons can be presented, no more than two students will be associated with a single mentor but each student will need a personalized project description and mentoring plan.